Malone-Design-Team/malone.app/markdown/weeks/week1.md

 # Week 1
 ## What should I expect postpartum?
 You should contact your health care provider in the next 3 weeks to talk about your postpartum health.
 Like pregnancy, postpartum can affect many parts of the body.
-Some symptoms are expected, but you should contact your doctor if they are severe **[link to common pregnancy-related complications]**.
-Here's what to expect and when to be concerned:
+Some symptoms are expected, but you should contact your doctor if they are severe [Tap here to learn about common pregnancy-related complications.](https://www.hopkinsmedicine.org/health/conditions-and-diseases/staying-healthy-during-pregnancy/complications-of-pregnancy) Here's what to expect and when to be concerned:
 - *Vaginal soreness* is common after a vaginal delivery.
 - You may feel *contractions* (called afterpains) for a few days after delivery.
 They are common during breastfeeding.
 - *Vaginal bleeding* will be heavy and bright red for the first few days.
 It will slowly get darker and more watery.